 Cookies:

 Finally, I went to find a Shabbos treat for my grandchildren.
 When looking at the cookies, I saw a whole section of healthy cookies and cakes.
 What does “healthy” mean?
-The packages all said no sugar, made with whole grains, only natural ingredients.
-When I looked at the ingredients, I either saw artificial sweeteners or hydrogenated oils.
+The packages all said “no sugar,” “made with whole-grains,” and “only natural ingredients.”
+But when I looked at the ingredients, I either saw artificial sweeteners or hydrogenated oils.
 Artificial sweeteners can cause health problems and trans-fats do cause heart disease.
-Thank goodness this year the United States has officially banned the use of trans-fats.
-We are all hoping other countries will follow suit.
+Thank goodness the United States has officially banned the use of trans-fats.
+I hope that other countries will follow suit.
 Beware that any hydrogenated oil becomes a trans-fat.
 Avoid it at all costs.
 If the kids are old enough, popcorn might be a better alternative anyway.

 It’s not what it seems